diffblue/gitlab/doc/development/iterating_tables_in_batches.md

 end
 ```

-This ends up producing queries such as:
+This produces queries such as:

 ```plaintext
 User Load (0.7ms)  SELECT  "users"."id" FROM "users" WHERE ("users"."id" >= 41654)  ORDER BY "users"."id" ASC LIMIT 1 OFFSET 1000